ThomasBPG/LinkAppSearch/README.md

 Something...

-This is how it actually looks like !
+You may deploy the components as you see fit (as Home page like below, on Record pages etc.), but this is how it looks like for me:
 ![image](https://user-images.githubusercontent.com/16976573/218338061-13172686-24cb-4cc8-917b-926dcfd00be8.png)

 ## Custom objects